Welcome to Photoshop 2: Portrait Retouching and Color Correction!

 Note: At this point you should have a Curves layer and a Levels layer from our earlier exercise.
 Only one should be visible at the moment.

 First, create a new layer.
 Then select the Quick Mask icon on your toolbar to activate it.
 Or simply use the keyboard shortcut ‘Q’ on your keyboard to begin editing in Quick Mask Mode.

 Begin painting your Quick Mask by selecting the brush tool.
 Make sure your paint brush has low hardness and an opacity of about 60%.
 Paint over the stairs, the dirt and leaves to the right of the stairs, the banister and tree trunks using black.
 If you paint over an area by mistake, use the eraser tool to remove the mask.

 If red doesn't show up when you paint in quick mask mode, check your channels and make sure that the bottom channel is visible.

 Press Q to leave Quick Mask Mode.
 You’ll see a marching ant border appear around your selection.

 With your selection active, go to the Adjustments panel and click on the Curves icon.
 Photoshop will automatically turn your selection into a Layer Mask.

-Let’s add some final contrast to image by creating an S-curve in the combined RGB channel.
+Let’s add some final contrast to image by creating an s-curve in the combined RGB channel.

 Finally we'll blend the edges of the layer mask.
-In the properties panel, click the mask icon to switch to the Mask Palette.
+In the properties panel, click the mask icon to switch to the Mask Panel.
 Increase feather, and decrease the density.
 Feather creates a softer edge, and density controls the opacity.